apachelogger/neon-contents-grapple/README.md

 - in PWD my.db is created for the database, so make sure you are in a suitable PWD
 - binary should be run through systemd

+# Deploy

+to deploy updates to KDE (you need access to neonapis user)

+- `gom build`
+- `bundle install`
+- `bundle exec ./deploy.rb`

+the deploy.rb helper will rsync the built binary and restart the systemd service.